bitrise-io/devcenter/_articles/en/reviews/setting-up-bitrise-as-a-saml-app-on-google-draft.md

    You will need this in a minute in your Google Admin Console.
 7. Click `Configure SSO`.
+Now let's head back to your Goodgle Admin Console.

 ## Finishing setting up Bitrise as a SAML app on Google

-1. Go back to the Google Admin Console.
-You should see the `Basic information for your Custom App` window.
+1. In your Google Admin Console you should see the `Basic information for your Custom App` window.
 2. Add a name to the `Application Name` field.
 (It can be any name.)

    ![](/img/basic-info.png)
 3. Click `Next`.
 4. In the `Service Provider Details` window, do the following:
-   * Paste the copied `Single Sign-On` URL from Bitrise's `Single Sign On` (Step 12 above) tab to the `ASC URL` field.
+   * Paste the copied `Single Sign-On` URL from Bitrise's `Single Sign On` (Step 6 above) tab to the `ASC URL` field.
    * Type `Bitrise` to the `Entity ID` field.
 This time it must be Bitrise!
    * Tick the `Signed Response` box.

    ![](/img/service-provider-detail.jpg)
-5. Click `Next` to proceed to `Attribute Mapping` Step.
+5. Click `Next` to proceed to the `Attribute Mapping` window.
 6. Click `FINISH`.

    If all went well, this is what you should see: